LightAndLight/lightandlight.github.io/_posts/2015-03-04-the-programming-thought-process-fizzbuzz.md

 `a` is a multiple of `b`:

 {% highlight python %}
-from math import floor # floor isn't built in
+from math import floor # import the floor function from Python's math module

 def multiple_of(a,b):
     # if a is a multiple of b